eriksquires/DuckDB-With-R/README.md

 I found myself using my personal DB in a variety of different projects.
 Also, I wrote ETL scripts that would incrementally update a number of tables in them.
 For this I found it easier to keep the database itself in ~/db/ but use a soft link in each R project.
-Make sure to add \*.db to .gitignore.
+Make sure to add
+\*\*/db/ to .gitignore.

 ``` bash
 $ cd /dev/my_r_project